 - Open the RUN box, type devmgmt.msc, and hit Enter.

-- Right-click on Start Button, click on Device Manager.
+- Right-click on Start Button, and click on Device Manager.

 - Scroll down and expand the Universal Serial Bus Controllers option.

-- Look for the device showing Unknown USB Device (Device Descriptor Request Failed) error.
+- Look for the device showing an Unknown USB Device (Device Descriptor Request Failed) error.

 - Right-click on that device and click on Uninstall.